TimBeyer/html-to-vdom/README.md

 Note
 ----

+As of v0.6.0, converting sibling nodes without an enclosing parent tag returns an array of type `VNode` instead of throwing an error

 As of v0.5.1, `html-to-vdom` no longer supports browsers without a full ES5 implementation.

 As of v0.3.0, the VNode and VText classes need to be passed in during library initialization from the `virtual-dom` module you are using.